scenerystack/community/docs/community/project-idea-list.md

 Optimizing the Kite library's shape operations is essential for delivering high-performance, accurate, and efficient simulations.
 By addressing current limitations, this project will enhance the user experience and broaden the applicability of the SceneryStack framework.

-#### How to Apply
+#### Contributing to the Project

-Interested contributors should begin by participating in the [Project 3 Discussion Thread](https://github.com/orgs/scenerystack/discussions/125) to express their interest, ask questions, and engage with mentors and the SceneryStack/PhET community.
-Then proceed with the [instructions above for applying](#how-to-apply).
+Interested contributors should begin by participating in the [Project 3 Discussion Thread](https://github.com/orgs/scenerystack/discussions/125) to express their interest, ask questions, and engage with the SceneryStack community.
+Don't forget to read the [Contribution Guidelines](../CONTRIBUTING.md) before starting your work.

 ---

 ### Project 4: Develop a Glass Panel and Dialog Layer for SceneryStack’s UI Library

-**Project Size:** 90 hours
+**Project Size:** small

-**Estimated Difficulty:** Intermediate
+**Estimated Difficulty:** intermediate

 **Recommended Skills:**